-We also have audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated financial statements of Chinese-American Planning Council, Inc. and Affiliates, which comprise the consolidated statement of financial position as of June 30, 2021, and the related consolidated statements of activities and cash flows for the year then ended (none of which are presented herein), and we expressed an unmodified opinion on those financial statements.
+We also have audited, in accordance with GAAS, the consolidated financial statements of Chinese-American Planning Council, Inc. and Affiliates, which comprise the consolidated statement of financial position as of June 30, 2022, and the related consolidated statements of activities, functional expenses and cash flows for the year then ended (none of which are presented herein), and we expressed an unmodified opinion on those financial statements.
 Such consolidated financial statements are the general-purpose financial statements of Chinese-American Planning Council, Inc. and Affiliates, and the financial statements of the parent company presented herein are not a valid substitute for those consolidated financial statements.